sergluka/ib-client/README.md

 5. Use power of reactive programming by using  [Reactor](https://projectreactor.io/)
 6. Build-in and verbose logging
 7. Production ready. 'ib-client' is used as a base of 20+ projects

+# Examples

+You can see usages example in [tests](src/test-integration/java/com/finplant/ib/IbClientTest.groovy)